 G20 Labor and Employment Ministers' Meeting

-The G20 labor and employment ministers' process brings together labor and social affairs ministers from countries representing approximately 85 percent of the world's global economy to advise G20 Leaders on the most pressing labor and employment challenges of the day.
-Secretary of Labor Hilda L. Solis hosted the first G20 labor and employment ministerial in April 2010.
+The G20 labor and employment ministers' process brings together labor and employment ministers from countries representing approximately 85 percent of the world's global economy to advise G20 Leaders on the most pressing labor challenges facing workers.
+Former Secretary of Labor Hilda L. Solis hosted the first G20 labor and employment ministerial in April 2010.

 June 3-4, 2013: G20 Employment Task Force Meeting St. Petersburg, Russia